-If you wish to trade or place tables and chairs on our streets you will need to apply for a temporary street trading licence.
+If you wish to trade on our streets you will need to apply for a temporary street trading licence.
 If you wish to enquire about trading within our parks you will need to contact our parks and greenspace contractor Idverde by email to firstname.lastname@example.org

 This application is not for the Bromley Charter Market there is a specific licence application form relating to the Bromley Charter Market.